Stanford GSB MBA Application Essay Tips & Deadlines [2020 – 2021]

 In each essay, we want to hear your genuine voice.
 Think carefully about your values, passions, aims, and dreams.
 There is no “right answer” to these questions—the best answer is the one that is truest for you.

-Stanford MBA essay A: What matters most to you, and why?
+Stanford MBA Essay A: What matters most to you, and why?

 For this essay, we would like you to reflect deeply and write from the heart.
 Once you’ve identified what matters most to you, help us understand why.
 You might consider, for example, what makes this so important to you?
 What people, insights, or experiences have shaped your perspectives?

-This superficially straightforward question has been Stanford’s first for at least the last seventeen years, but it is actually one of the most difficult, if not the most difficult MBA essay questions to answer.
+This superficially straightforward question has been Stanford’s first for at least the last seventeen years, but it is actually one of the most difficult, if not the most difficult MBA essay question to answer.
 Superficial responses will fail.
 The prompt demands introspection.
 Before you put finger to keyboard or pen to paper, really reflect on what you value, how you have acted upon those principles, and why you live by them.
 Stanford’s advice urges reflection.
 The question requires it.

 When I reflect on our many successful Stanford clients, initiative in the face of need is the common thread among them.
 They are always the ones who showed, especially in Essay A, that they do not turn away when they see a problem or need for action.
 They grab the initiative when faced with an opportunity to contribute.
 They are comfortable expressing emotion and their values, and their actions reflect both, but particularly the latter.
 Think purpose-driven, principled lives and leadership.